 - Winter: Winter squash, cabbage, collard greens, potatoes, beets

-- Check your local newspaper and social media for types of produce to be offered
+- Check your local newspaper and social media for types of produce available near you.

 - Don’t overbuy — you can come back next week!

-- Stroll the entire market before you buy to check on what foods are available and to compare prices between vendors.
+- Stroll through the entire market before you buy to check on what foods are available and to compare prices between vendors.